 One of these recipes from the 70s was submitted by Millie Cutting, who in addition to being the wife of World War II Kaiser shipyard physician Cecil Cutting, MD, was a registered nurse who played an important role in promoting health education as part of the Kaiser Permanente mission.

 Contemporary cooks would probably use fewer canned goods, butter, mayonnaise, Jello, and tequila, but the spirit of sharing love through food remains.

 The changing definition of food for health is certainly food for thought.
 One wonders what will replace kale and quinoa as healthy foods in the future.

 2 cans shoestring beets — drained

-1 pkg. each Wild Raspberry, Wild Cherry, Wild Strawberry Jello
+1 package each Wild Raspberry, Wild Cherry, Wild Strawberry Jello

 1 large can crushed pineapple (drained)

 Add to strained juices enough water to make 6 cups.
 Dissolve Jello in the 6 cups of liquid and heat.
 When partially set fold in pineapple and beets.
 Let set several hours.